 Do you think money is a taboo subject?
-Our director Xiomara Lorenzo shares how communicating with her wife about their financial goals is a key to success.
+Our former Director Xiomara Lorenzo shares how communicating with her wife about their financial goals is a key to success.

 Even though January is often a time when new financial goals are set, my wife and I didn’t set explicit goals for ourselves at the beginning of the year.
 Since we save throughout the year for large, annual goals such as travel and car insurance, we thought we were covered.
 However, we realized that after the first three months of 2018, we needed to have a “money catch up” to clarify our big picture, longer-term goals.
 (If you’ve never had a money conversation with your partner before, don’t panic – check our blog post by journalist Jennifer Nelson to learn 5 tips on how to get started!)